-The proof of this theorem relies on the following two results.
+The proof of Theorem \ref{GlobalLocal2} relies on Proposition \ref{Invisible2} and Proposition \ref{KeLe} below.
 The first result formalizes the heuristic idea that an optimizer cannot be improved on a large set of paths but at most on a small set of exceptional paths.
 The second result allows us to entirely exclude such an exceptional set of paths.